JKonTiki/Francoise/README.md

 ## Credits

-_Je suis là, devant toi, toujours la même_

-Thanks to [ryanbenson](https://github.com/ryanbenson/Harvest) for offering a boilerplate gulpfile for my boilerplate gulpfile and [cferdinandi](https://github.com/cferdinandi/gulp-boilerplate) for good ideas.
+Inspiration was appreciated from [ryanbenson](https://github.com/ryanbenson/Harvest) for offering a boilerplate gulpfile for my boilerplate gulpfile and [cferdinandi](https://github.com/cferdinandi/gulp-boilerplate) for good ideas.
 More info about Francoise [here](https://www.youtube.com/watch?v=_V-b8QIYOpM).

 This software is protected under the MIT license.
 Copyright (c) 2017 Jeremy Fryd.